 VARIETALS

-Grenache blanc, Roussanne, Marsanne and Macabeu.
+Grenache Blanc, Grenache Gris and Macabeu.

 It was in Latour de France that M.Chapoutier chose to set up his domain.
 The vines of Bila-Haut and Occultum Lapidem were the first expressions of this terroir.
 The story continued near a little village called Lesquerde.
 Steep, craggy limestone, arid soil, battered by the tramontane wind…